rocky/python-decompile-cfg/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Tell us about a new feature that you would like to see in decompile_ng
+about: Tell us about a new feature that you would like to see in decompile_cfg

 ---